dtries/CLI_Word_Guess/README.md

 ## Individual Project 9 (CLI Word Guess Game)

-The assignment was to implement Node JS to create a word guess game, similiar in concept to hangman, but tracking guesses left instead of adding to a hangman figure for an incorrect guess.
+The assignment was to implement Node JS to create a word guess game, similar in concept to hangman, but tracking guesses left instead of adding to a hangman figure for an incorrect guess.
 The CLI Word Guess app uses the command line and node.js package to accept player input in the form of:

 * *keyboard characters for guessing letters in the word to be guessed*